-The Sub-Fund has consistently applied the accounting policies as set out in note 2 to all periods presented in these financial statements.
+The sub-fund has consistently applied the accounting policies as set out in note 2 to all periods presented in these financial statements.

-The IASB has issued a number of amendments to IFRSs that are first effective for the current accounting period of the Sub-Fund.
-None of these developments have had a material effect on how the Sub-Fund's results and financial position for the current or prior periods have been prepared or presented.
+The HKICPA has issued a new HKFRS, HKFRS 16, Leases, and a number of amendments to HKFRSs that are first effective for the current accounting period of the company.
+None of these developments have had a material effect on how the sub-fund's results and financial position for the current or prior periods have been prepared or presented.

-The Sub-Fund has not applied any new standard or interpretation that is not yet effective for the current accounting period.
+The sub-fund has not applied any new standard or interpretation that is not yet effective for the current accounting period.